 The First-Year Orientation program will be offered in-person.
 Additional asynchronous Orientation content will be available on Canvas, the university's online learning management system.

 Special Schedule Instructions

-International students are asked to submit several required forms by June 15, 2020, via the MyOIE portal, and to attend an immigration check in session upon their arrival on campus.
-Updates about COVID-19 impacts to visas and travel will be communicated directly to students from the Office of International Education.
+International students are asked to submit several required forms via the MyOIE portal in June, and to submit immigration information upon their arrival to campus in August.
+Updates about any COVID-19 impacts to visas and travel will be communicated directly to students from the Office of International Education.